-Your caretaker should be able to do most of your routine maintenance tasks.
-But you will need to call in specialists for some more technical maintenance eg boiler systems.
+Your caretaker should be able to do most of your routine maintenance tasks, including cyclical maintenance.
+But you will need to call in specialists for some more technical maintenance, for example boiler systems.
 If you do not employ a caretaker, you may need to employ a person to perform these tasks as needed or allocate duties, such as checking taps, to staff members.

 Use the caretaker checklist as a starting point and, with your caretaker, review the listed activities and add tasks that are particular to your school.

 Some maintenance needs to be done by a qualified tradesperson.

 |Task to be completed by a qualified tradesperson||Schedule or related information|

 |Annual service of the boiler||Boilers for school heating|

 |Servicing air-conditioning split-system (not related to building warrant of fitness)||Air-conditioning (split, cassette, high- wall units) maintenance schedule [PDF, 533 KB]|